Dao, Capiz

 Dao is 32 km from Roxas City.

 History

-Dao was incorporated as a municipality following the founding of Capiz Province in 1901.
+Dao was incorporated as a municipality following the founding of the Capiz Province in 1901.

 It was invaded by the Japanese 41st Infantry Regiment as part of their Panay operation on 16 April 1942.
 In 1957, the barrio of Nasuli-B was renamed to Santo Tomas.

 Geography

 Barangays

 Dao is politically subdivided into 20 barangays.
+Each barangay consists of puroks and some have sitios.